yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/big-data-machine-learning/2022Summer/Syllabus.md

 - Deliverables or Software Production: Extrapolate your machine learning model and turn it into a function or a product.
 - Conclusion: Wrap things up and come up with a conclusion that address the question you are interested.
 In addition, add some future outlook.

-To go back to the Content, please click [here](https://github.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/blob/main/docs/big-data-machine-learning/2022Summer/Syllabus.md#content).
+To go back to the main content, please click [here](https://github.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/blob/main/docs/big-data-machine-learning/2022Summer/Syllabus.md#content).

 ## Topic 12 - Capstone Project and Presentation